Picovoice/porcupine/binding/vue/README.md

 # porcupine-web-vue

-Renderless Vue component for Porcupine for Web.
+Vue mixin for Porcupine for Web.

 ## Porcupine